Ricky Zoom: Production

 On August 22, 2019, it was announced that Hasbro would acquire Entertainment One for $4 billion, giving them ownership of Ricky Zoom.
 On December 30, 2019, the $3.8 billion deal was closed.

 On September 5, 2019, it was announced that the series would premiere in the United States on September 9, 2019.
-On February 9, 2020, it was announced that eOne had renewed the series for a second season containing 52 11-minute episodes, premiered on November 16, 2020.
+On February 9, 2020, it was announced that eOne had renewed the series for a second season containing 52 11-minute episodes, which premiered on November 16, 2020.

 Broadcast

 Internationally, the series airs on Super RTL in Germany, Yle TV2 in Finland, Clan TV in Spain, Gulli in France, Nickelodeon, Kabillion and Peacock in the United States, RAI in Italy, Discovery Kids in Latin America, Karusel in Russia, and ViuTV in Hong Kong.
 As of April 2020, the series has aired on Channel 5's Milkshake! in the United Kingdom.